AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <br>
 To connect our Smart Contracts with fron-end we'll use **Web3.js** and then we'll deploy our Smart Contracts on **Polygon (Matic) Mumbai Test Network**.
 In the final step, we'll host this DApp on IPFS by using the **Fleek** platform.

-In this section, I introduced you to the technology that we're going to use, now the interesting part.
+In this section, I introduced you to the basics of technology that we're going to use and roadmap of our DApp, now the interesting part.
 Let's make our DApp!

 ## Truffle Setup